michael-s-marshall/social_rent_rdd/03_social_rent_rdd_markdown.md

 dependent variable.
 The longitudinal models use a multilevel modelling framework, including random intercepts for each local authority.
-Three longitudinal models were produced per dependent variable, varying in terms of their independent explanatory variables, and as follows:
+Three longitudinal models were produced per dependent variable, varying in terms of their fixed effects, which are as follows:

--   additive model with independent effects of the treatment variable and a categorical variable for year
+1.  an additive model with independent fixed effects for the treatment variable and a categorical variable for year
--   interaction model with treatment effect interacted with each year category in the year variable
+2.  interaction model with treatment status interacted with each year category in the year variable
--   interaction model with treatment effect interacting with *only* the 2019/20 category in year (all other years included as independent effects)
+3.  interaction model with treatment status interacting with *only* the 2019/20 category in year (all other years included as independent fixed effects)

-The longitudinal models revealed that the model fit – as measured by AIC – was optimised with the model interacting treatment with 2019/20 only.
+The longitudinal models revealed that the model fit – as measured by AIC – was optimised in model 3, whereby treatment interacts with 2019/20 only.
 The results of these models are shown below with respect to the *social rent starts as a proportion of all affordable homes starts* dependent variable, but this pattern was replicated across all three dependent variables.
 The findings of the longitudinal model suggest a treatment effect from grant funding is plausible, but may not have appeared until 2019/20.
-As such, the RDD compares the ATT between 2015/16 (pre-treatment) and 2019/20 for each dependent variable.
+As such, the RDD compares the ATT between 2015/16 (pre-treatment) and 2019/20 (post-treatment) for each dependent variable.
 Prior to modelling, though, a number of exploratory visualisations are presented.

 # Exploratory visualisations

-Figure 1 shows the all affordable home starts by tenure and year, including London.
+Figure 1 shows all affordable home starts by tenure and year, including London local authorities.
 There is a clear increase in social rent as a proportion of all affordable homes post-2015-16.
 And when London Affordable Rent is included (which has grant and rent levels comparable to social rent), this growth is even higher.
 There is the potential for